-When we talk about email distribution for surveys, we have to look at two central components of what makes them successful: deliverability and content.
+When we talk about email survey response rates, we have to look at two central components of what makes them successful: deliverability and content.

 Deliverability refers to an email’s probability of landing in the target respondent’s inbox.

-SendGrid defines successful email deliverability as: a message arriving the inbox of the recipient as intended.
-Email deliverability failure is when your message falls into the junk/spam folder or blocked by an ISP.
+SendGrid defines successful email deliverability as a message arriving in the inbox of the recipient as intended.
+Email deliverability failure is when your message falls into the junk/spam folder or is blocked by an ISP.